 The Mobility Plan may be implemented City-wide or may be applied to certain areas of the City.
-For areas within the City not encompassed by part of traditional Countywide Mobility Plan, Concurrency standards, including proportionate fair share and impact fees, shall be applicable.
-Until such time as the City adopts the Mobility Plan, and associated Mobility Fee, for either city-wide or for a specific geographic area, any area not within the boundaries of the Mobility Plan shall be the regulated by Palm Beach County Transportation Concurrency.
+For areas within the City not encompassed by part of the Mobility Plan, traditional Countywide Concurrency standards, including proportionate fair share and impact fees, shall be applicable.
+Until such time as the City adopts the Mobility Plan, and associated Mobility Fee, for either city-wide or for a specific geographic area, any area not within the boundaries of the Mobility Plan shall be regulated by the Palm Beach County Transportation Concurrency.